oxipay/posdocs/docs/index.md

 * **Message and transport protocols**
 * **Security** - information about how to sign your requests in order to protect against malicious attacks

-If you've got any questions in regards to integration that aren.'t covered on this site; please contact <a href="mailto:support@oxipay.com.au">support@oxipay.com.au</a>.
+If you've got any questions in regards to integration that aren't covered on this site; please contact <a href="mailto:support@oxipay.com.au">support@oxipay.com.au</a>.